-Michael and I have most definitely faced our fair share of intense challenges in our four and a half years of marriage.
-Five moves, an unexpected honeymoon baby, birth and delivery, whooping cough (Pertussis), spending 10 1/2 days in Children’s Medical Center of Dallas wondering if our baby was going to make it through, a miscarriage, completing a seminary degree, full-time ministry, financial stress, a difficult second pregnancy with Everlynn, potty training (oh yes, I could write a whole blog just about that), and trying to balance our time wisely.
+Michael and I have most definitely faced our fair share of intense challenges in our marriage.
+Seven moves, an unexpected honeymoon baby, birth and delivery, whooping cough (Pertussis), spending 10 1/2 days in Children’s Medical Center of Dallas wondering if our baby, Hudson, was going to make it through, completing a seminary degree, full-time ministry, financial stress, a difficult second pregnancy with Everlynn, potty training (oh yes, I could write a whole blog just about that), five miscarriages, a very tough pregnancy with our little Carson, and trying to balance our time wisely.
 Wow, I think that is enough to make anyone go intensely insane, right? 😉

 Here is just some encouragement to those of you contemplating marriage, engaged, or newly married:

 1. Pray together daily: Michael and I pray together daily, and not only is it a time of praise and thanksgiving for what God has done, it is also a time where we exercise our faith in believing Him for what He is going to do in our lives.
 This also includes corporate worship through song (unless sickness is present of course).
 There are few things I enjoy as much as singing praise songs to the Lord on a Sunday morning by my husband’s side.